-Moreover, it presents the NOA device. consolidates testimonials, detailed user descriptions of NOA's features, and practical applications in real-world settings.
+NOA device, Moreover, it presents the consolidates user testimonials, detailed descriptions of NOA's features, and practical applications in real-world settings.
 It aims to equip O&M professionals with valuable insights into the importance of AI, and how NOA can enhance orientation and mobility abilities, improve safety, and facilitate a more enriching experience for users.